kaynatq/AndroidApplicationWemoLifX/README.md

 ## Getting Started

-If the user wants to discover and control smart lights using this app, at first they will have to on-board the bulbs with the existing apps for WeMo and LifX in Android.
+If the user wants to discover and control smart lights using this app, at first they will have to on-board the bulbs with the existing Android apps for WeMo and LifX.
 Here is how to do this:

-** When the bulbs are plugged in, they broadcast a wifi network, find that network in Settings
+* When the bulbs and WeMo switch are plugged in, they broadcast a wifi network.
+Find that network in Settings -> Wi-Fi and choose the Bulb network(WeMo/LifX).
+* Once we are connected to that wifi, we can try to add the bulb or device to the app.
+A window is shown with the available networks, choose your network and connect the bulb with it.
+The bulbs are now on-board.